danielwanja/talks/README.md

 This is an early outline.

-### FlexRailsInTheCloud
+### FlexRailsIn

-I will give this talk at AdobeMax on October 3rd 2011.
-This is also an ultra early outline.
+I will give this talk at the AdobeMax 360 Unconference on Wednesday October 5th 2011.
+For more information see http://www.360flex.com/about/360max/.
+This talk was originally scheduled for the Flex track at Adobe Max, but was then "promoted" to the 360Flex unconference as the topic is more specialized https://max.adobe.com/schedule/by-session/flex-ruby-on-rails-and-the-cloud/S3441.

 ## Older